RafaelCapre/workspace/README.md

 Say what the step will be

-apt-get install python3-pip
-apt-get install pymongo
-apt-get install psycopg2
+apt-get install python3-pip pymongo psycopg2

 Doubts? google it.